Monitoring Kubernetes using Grafana and Prometheus

 undefined

 When creating a new custom dashboard, you will be asked whether you want to add a query or use visualization.
 If you choose visualization, you will be asked to choose a type of graph and a data source.
-We can choose Prometheus as our data source.
-We can also choose to add a query using Prometheus as a data source.
+We can choose Prometheus as our data source and add a query using Prometheus as a data source.

-As an example, we can set up a graph to watch the prometheus_sd_kubernetes_http_request_total metric, which gives us information about the number of HTTP requests to the Kubernetes API by an endpoint.
+For example, we can set up a graph to monitor the prometheus_sd_kubernetes_http_request_total metric, which gives us information about the number of HTTP requests to the Kubernetes API made by an endpoint.

 undefined